ICE-V-Wireless/ICE-V-Wireless/Getting-Started.md

 - The yellow Charge LED may also flash quickly if no battery is connected.

+### Operation

 If you have connected to a computer you may see that a new USB serial port has opened.
 This can be used with the provided [Python](python) scripts to configure and control the board.
+Clone this repository or download the scripts and follow the documentation to get your board running on your WiFi network and begin communicating with it.

 ## Default Firmware

 As shipped the ICE-V-Wireless board comes pre-loaded with the latest firmware from this repository which provides both WiFi and USB control options.
+Source code for the default firmware is found [here](Firmware).
 Communicating with this firmware in order to set WiFi credentials, install FPGA designs or query the running designs requires the use of several [Python](python) scripts.

+### Alternative Firmware

+Several other firmware packages are available:

+- [WiFi Manager]([GitHub - ICE-V-Wireless/ICE-V_WiFiMgr: TCP Socket Firmware for ICE-V with Soft AP Provisioning](https://github.com/ICE-V-Wireless/ICE-V_WiFiMgr)) - this version of firmware is written using the ESP IDF and provides a soft Access Point (AP) and captive portal for configuring the WiFi credentials.

+- [Arduino Firmware]([GitHub - ICE-V-Wireless/ICE-V-Arduino: Arduino-based ESP32 firmware for the ICE-V Wireless board](https://github.com/ICE-V-Wireless/ICE-V-Arduino)) - this version of the firmware is developed using the Arduino IDE and provides a soft AP and captive portal for configuring the WiFi credentials.
+Start here if you're more comfortable coding in the Arduino environment.

+- [Micropython]([GitHub - ICE-V-Wireless/ICE-V_Micropython: Micropython resources for use with the ICE-V Wireless board](https://github.com/ICE-V-Wireless/ICE-V_Micropython)) - this repository provides instructions for setting up Micropython on the ICE-V-Wireless board as well as embedded Python scripts for configuring and accessing the FPGA.
+Start here if you prefer Python development.

 ## Default Gateware

 The default FPGA design contains a RISC-V soft core processor and a number of peripherals to control on-board features such as the RGB LED.
 You can find out more about the design [here](Gateware).

+### Alternative Gateware

+Additional FPGA designs may be added to the ICE-V-Wireless projects group.

+## Going Further

+Developing your own firmware and gateware is the core reason we created the ICE-V-Wireless board so you're encouraged to study the examples and explore how you can extend them for your own projects.
+For questions and help with development for the ICE-V-Wireless consider joining the [QWERTY Embedded Discord]([QWERTY Embedded](https://discord.gg/uzS2Xy2D)) community.